 In this example, we will say that each new client generates an average of $300 in gross margin dollars on an annual basis.

-We know at a cost per lead of $33.33, and taking 3 leads to close 1 sale, that we have made a profit in the first year with a new customer in this campaign.
+We know that with a cost per lead of $33.33 and needing 3 leads to close 1 sale, that we have made a profit in the first year with a new customer in this campaign.
 To put it simply, we paid $100 to acquire a new customer through the marketing campaign while we earned $300 in gross margin dollars on the sale.

 To calculate ROI we need to add up revenue, subtract marketing investment, and divide that number by the investment.